-5 Things That Are Bad For Your Skin (You’re Probably Doing These Regularly)
+5 Mistakes That Lead To Bad Skin (You’re Probably Doing These Regularly)

-There is no such thing as perfect skin.
-Everyone has to deal with various kinds of problems because every skin is unique, and there is a variance in how the skin reacts to different stimuli.
+First of all, let us remind ourselves that there is no such thing as perfect skin.
+Everyone has to deal with various kinds of problems because every skin is unique, and there is a variance in how our skin reacts to different stimuli.

-Your hands come in contact with a lot of things daily, like food, the TV remote, your cat/dog, and various unclean surfaces.
+Your hands come in contact with a lot of things daily – food, TV remotes, your cat/dog, and various unclean surfaces.
 Even if you wash your hands, some bacteria and germs remain, and they transfer to your skin when you touch your face.
-If you have acne-prone skin, this may result in a breakout.
+If you have acne-prone skin, this may result in regular breakouts and bad skin.

-You might have a crazy urge to pop that pimple or blackhead, but it could lead to permanent scarring.
-According to the American Academy of Dermatology (AAD), people with oily skin need to control touching their faces because the bacteria, oil, and dirt can lead to breakouts and clogged pores.
+You might also have a crazy urge to pop that pimple or blackhead, but it leads to permanent scarring (yes, every time!).
+According to the American Academy of Dermatology (AAD), people with pimple-prone skin need to control touching their faces because the bacteria, oil, and dirt can lead to never-ending breakouts and clogged pores.

 There tends to be a lot of confusion about exfoliation.
-It is an essential thing when it comes to skincare because it helps to increase cell turnover + gets rid of any dead skin cells that are sitting on your skin and are blocking your pores.
+Yes, it is an essential thing when it comes to skincare because it helps to increase cell turnover + gets rid of any dead skin cells that are sitting on your skin and are blocking pores.

 I hate to admit it, but your lifestyle choices profoundly affect your skin’s condition.
 Some of the things that impact your skin are smoking, not drinking enough water, not getting enough sleep, consuming too much caffeine and alcohol (I know, I know… It’s Rosé!), and of course, not having a balanced healthy diet.

-It’s tough to try and stay away from all those greasy, processed foods but, if you cut these out from your diet, you can see your skin getting better.
-Working out/exercising is super great for your skin as well because, through the process of sweating, you are helping your pores to purge themselves.
+It’s tough to try and stay away from all those greasy, processed, chocolaty foods but if you cut these out from your diet, your bad skin will soon see a huge improvement!
+Working out/exercising is also super great for your skin because, through the process of sweating, you are helping your pores to purge themselves.

 Relying on makeup wipes to remove your makeup

 They’re a lazy girl’s best friend, but makeup removing wipes could be wreaking havoc on your skin!
-There is a convenience factor of sticking to makeup wipes, whether you are traveling or are just tired after a long day – all you wish for is to take off your makeup quickly.
+I know, there is a convenience factor of sticking to makeup wipes, whether you are traveling or are just tired after a long day – all you wish for is to take off your makeup quickly!..

-However, the problem with using only makeup wipes to remove your makeup is that you are leaving a lot of chemicals, dirt and extra makeup on your skin.
-They’re really not that effective in removing all of your makeup, so after using a wipe, make sure to cleanse your face with a cleanser to remove any residual products.
+However, the problem with using only makeup wipes is that you are leaving a lot of chemicals, dirt and extra makeup on your skin – they’re simply not that effective.
+If you struggle with bad skin, I really recommend cleansing your face with a cleanser (even if you used a wipe!) as this will remove any residual products.

 Not changing your pillow covers often

-Make sure to change your cover every alternate day (if not every day!).
-Switch your cotton pillow covers to silk/satin ones because your skin is delicate, and the harsh cotton fibers won’t do you any favors.
+Also, switch your cotton pillow covers to silk/satin ones because your skin is delicate, and the harsh cotton fibers don’t do you any favors.

 – – –

 Taking care of your skin is as important as taking care of your mind and body.
-It is essential to have a good skincare regime, so make sure to use the right products for your skin!
-And if you remove these unhelpful habits from your life, I’m sure your skin will thank you.
+When working to improve bad skin, it is essential to have a good skincare regime and use the right products for your skin… But if you remove these unhelpful habits from your life, I’m sure your skin will thank you.